 It is very important to tell the doctor if you or your child are allergic to rubber.
-The syringes may contain dry natural latex rubber.
+The tip caps of the prefilled syringes may contain dry natural latex rubber.
 This may cause an allergic reaction if you have a latex allergy.

 This vaccine will not treat an active infection.
 If you or your child have a diphtheria, tetanus, or pertussis infection, you will need medicine to treat the infection.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Diphtheria, tetanus, and acellular pertussis booster vaccine side effects